theory/pg-semver/doc/semver.md

         PRIMARY KEY (name, version)
     );

-The type can be in indexed using btree:
+The type can be in indexed using btree or hash indexes:

     CREATE INDEX idx_extension_version ON extensions(version);
+    CREATE INDEX hdx_extension_version ON extensions USING hash (version);

+Hash indexes aren't worth much, but the functionality is there to support hash aggregates in query optimizations.

 And some sample usage: